$20 million | United States Agency for International Development | 2010–2017

-USAID reports show Ushindi reached about four times as many survivors as projects with similar funding levels and timeframes.
-As a result, this year Ushindi received an 18-month extension to conduct in-depth research on the project’s implementation model and to develop a readily accessible package for USAID to implement high-quality SGBV interventions in new areas.
-Through this extension phase, IMA will pilot this new package, including cognitive processing therapy-based psychotherapy, in three new health zones to present evidence of efficacy and cost and other practical considerations for scale up.
+USAID reports show the Ushindi program reached about four times as many survivors as projects with similar funding levels and timeframes.
+As a result, Ushindi received an 18-month extension in fiscal year 2016 to conduct in-depth research on the project’s implementation model and to develop a readily accessible package for USAID to implement high-quality SGBV interventions in new areas.
+Through this extension phase, IMA piloted this new package, including cognitive processing therapy-based psychotherapy, in three new health zones to present evidence of efficacy and cost and other practical considerations for scale up.

 One hallmark of Ushindi is our local implementing partners, who have an extensive history of providing services to victims of SGBV in DRC.
 In the past five years, Heal Africa has received visitors including U.N.
 General Secretary Ban Ki-moon, World Bank President Dr. Jim Yong Kim and then-U.S. Secretary of State Hillary Clinton.
 Panzi Foundation’s CEO Dr. Denis Mukwege has been three times nominated for a Nobel Peace Prize for his work to support survivors of SGBV and was listed as one of TIME magazine’s 100 most influential people in May 2016.
 The Program for Promotion of Primary Health Care, or PPSSP, is a small faith-based organization with a commanding presence in North Kivu province, highly effective at community level interventions.
 Additional partners rounding out the interventions included CARE, Children’s Voice, SAVE and the American Bar Association’s Rule of Law Initiative.

 Medical: More than 17,500 survivors have received urgent and free medical care comprising of Post Exposure Preventive kits, sexually transmitted infections treatment, trauma, and fistula care.